 Methane from cattle and sheep is 11% of Australia’s total GHG.
 Kangaroos, on the other hand, produce negligible amounts of methane.
 Farmers have few options to reduce livestock GHG emissions.
 An article in New Tork Times of 13 July 2010 described how researchers are trying to make cattle digestion more like kangaroos.
 It is not working however and the alternative of making greater use of kangaroos themseves to produce low emission meat is one of the objectives of the Cooperative.

 On the rangelands where kangaroo harvesting currently occurs, reducing cattle and sheep populations and increasing the kangaroo population to 175 million would produce the same amount of meat, and lower Australia’s GHG by 16 megatonnes, or 3% of Australia’s emissions.
 The potential carbon savings and biodiversity benefits could also be sold on in the carbon markets – voluntary or compliance, or reduce penalties when a price is placed on carbon emissions.
-See full paper in Conservation Letters and at download paper for details of the analysis.
+See full paper in Conservation Letters and at this link for details of the analysis.

 The Cooperative is developing the mechanisms and processes which could allow these options to be taken up.
 While a broadscale changeover from beef and sheep to kangaroos on the rangelands is unlikely, even in the long term, greater use of kangaroos is an option that warrants further investigation as means of landholders reducing emission and adapting to climate change.